 We are often able to get our beneficiary clients paid when the life insurance company alleges misrepresentation.
 Call us to discuss your claim.

 READY TO TALK TO AN ATTORNEY ABOUT YOUR LIFE INSURANCE BENEFITS?

 What to Expect When You Work With the Hawaii Life Insurance Lawyers at Boonswang Law

 You can rely on our team of experienced HI life insurance lawyers to:

-- Carefully review the terms of the life insurance policy to determine coverage and exclusions, and explain any problems in coverage to you
+- Review the terms of the life insurance policy terms and provisions to determine coverage and exclusions

 - Correspond with the life insurance company to identify the reason or reasons for delay or denial of your claim for death benefits